Board of Directors

 Member & Resident

-Co-founder & CEO, Pittsburgh Housing Development Assoc., Inc.
+Co-Founder & CEO, Pittsburgh Housing Development Association, Inc.